Darts: Darts

-Modern darts are made up of four components: the points, the barel, the shafts and the flights.
+Modern darts are made up of four components: the points, the barrel, the shafts and the flights.

 The points come in two common lengths, 32 and 41 mm and are sometimes knurled or coated to improve players' grip.
 Others are designed to retract slightly on impact to lessen the chance of the dart bouncing out.

 The barrels come in a variety of weights and are usually constructed from brass, nickel-silver, or a tungsten alloy.
 Brass is cheap but light and therefore brass barrels tend to be very bulky.
 Tungsten, on the other hand, is twice as dense as brass; thus a tungsten barrel of equivalent weight could be thirty percent smaller in diameter than a brass one.
 Pure tungsten is very brittle, however, so an alloy is commonly used, with between 80 and 95 percent tungsten and the remainder usually nickel, iron, or copper.
 Nickel-silver darts offer a compromise between density and cost.
 Barrels come in three basic shapes: cylindrical, ton, or torpedo.